sderev/lmtoolbox/README.md

 ### Translate

-The [`translate`](https://github.com/sderev/llm-toolbox/tree/main/tools/translate) script takes a sentence and a target language as input and provides the translated sentence in the target language.
+The [`translate`](https://github.com/sderev/llm-toolbox/tree/main/tools/translate) tool takes a sentence and a target language as input and provides the translated sentence in the target language.

 ![translate](https://github.com/sderev/llm-toolbox/assets/24412384/505237c9-7735-4db6-aa4a-63c3ed2867a7)